 Eating flaxseed was linked to maintaining healthy blood pressure already in normal levels, according to a 2013 study published in the journal Hypertension.
 Flaxseed delivers alpha linolenic acid, lignans, peptides and fiber, all of which may contribute to heart health benefits.

-The fact that olive oil made the list shouldn’t be surprising, considering this healthy fat play a prominent role in the Mediterranean diet.
+The fact that olive oil made the list shouldn’t be surprising, considering this healthy fat plays a prominent role in the Mediterranean diet.
 Olive oil is also rich in polyphenols, which support heart health, especially for women.

 Just when you thought this heart-healthy grocery list was just a vegetarian menu in disguise, voila… meat!
-Three ounces of savory pork tenderloin provide 6% of the magnesium and 15% of the potassium your body needs in one day.
+Three ounces of savory pork tenderloin deliver 15% of the potassium your body needs in one day.
 Note: this is not permission to eat pork every day.

 7Tree Nuts (Not Peanuts)